Aaron Judge Preview, Player Props: Yankees vs. Nationals

 Aaron Judge At The Plate

-- Judge has picked up a hit in 62.0% of his 71 games this year, with multiple hits in 21.1% of those games.
+- Judge has reached base via a hit in 45 games this year (of 72 played), and had multiple hits in 16 of those games.

-- He has scored in 40 of 71 games this season, and more than once 10 times.
+- He has scored in 56.9% of his games this season, with more than one run scored in 15.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.